How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 Excess Sebum Production

 When cortisol levels rise, your sebaceous glands become more active.
-This leads to increased oiliness, which can clog pores and contribute to acne.
-For people already prone to breakouts, even moderate stress can trigger flare-ups.
+Some people may notice increased oiliness and contribute to blemishes.
+For people already prone to blemishes, even moderate stress can trigger reactions.

 Chronic stress activates inflammatory responses throughout the body.
-This combination of internal stress and skin sensitivity often leads to increased redness, visible irritation, and worsening of chronic conditions such as eczema, rosacea, or psoriasis.
+This combination of internal stress and skin sensitivity often leads to increased redness, visible irritation, and increased sensitivity for those with reactive skin.

 Disruption of the Skin Barrier